Shift of the Bose-Einstein condensation transition in the presence of a second atomic species: Conclusions

 \section{Conclusions}

 In ultracold gases, understanding how the critical temperature varies with the interaction strength, whether in single-species systems or mixtures, is extremely useful for designing experiments and for investigations near the phase-transition's point.
 In this manuscript, we discussed the two possible scenarios when considering a Bose-Bose mixture, with the secondary species above or below its own critical temperature, and obtained expressions for the shift in the critical temperature of a principal species in each case which could be easily solved numerically.
 The expressions obtained here can be extended to any Bose-Bose mixture in all trapping geometries.
+For the single-species systems, the shift at $T_c^0$ has been measured in different scenarios using standard imaging techniques and thermometry methods \cite{gerbier2004critical,smith2011effects}.
+The possibility of having interspecies shifts of the same order of magnitude or larger than the intraspecies one, as demonstrated in Fig.~\ref{fig: drift cond}, allows it to be measured in current running experiments without the need of specific and more precise techniques.

 The ability to manipulate the transition temperature by controlling the atom number ratio and/or the interspecies scattering length offers the possibility of inducing a phase transition by changing any of these two parameters and creating a complex phase-diagram.
 By varying the concentration of each species, going from $0\%$ to a $100\%$ for species-1 or -2, it is possible to identify regions where the system contains a single condensate, two condensates, or simply a mixture of thermal gases.
 This type of phase diagram, reminiscent of binary alloys, may reveal a rich structure of domains~\cite{okamoto1990binary}, which remains largely unexplored in the context of ultracold atomic gases.
 One may view a mixture of condensates as a binary superfluid system, where the balance between inter- and intra-species interactions determines domains of varying miscibility, giving rise to a diverse landscape of textures and structural features within the system.